-When a school district has been approved or conceptually approved for new construction by the Board, it may request land for the new construction, if necessary.
+When a school district has been approved or held for consideration approved for New School Facilities funding by the Board, it may request land for the new school, if necessary.
 District ownership of land does not necessarily prevent the school district from receiving funds for new land.
 If the school district can demonstrate that district-owned property is not suitable for the needed new school, the Board may approve funding for the acquisition of land.